 (1) Not everyone plays and or coaches in the spring, so often players must be moved to form spring teams.
 Usually, these boys return to their original team in the fall.

 (2) Some divisions include boys born in two years.
 At some point those teams move up to the next division.
-Each spring we If a boy is too young to move up with a team, he’ll be placed in a new team in a division that includes his age.
+This division change happens in the spring.
+If a boy is too young to move up with a team, he’ll be placed in a new team in a division that includes his age.
 Similarly if a boy is too old to stay with his team, he’ll placed in a new team in a division that includes his age.

-Board Members: If you’d like to join the governing board, please contact Steve Wilson, SCSA president.
+- Board Members: If you’d like to join the governing board, please contact Chris Hovde, SCSA president.
 Temporary appointments are often available.
 Board members are elected by a vote of coaches at the fall meeting.

 My son wants to move up to Select Soccer.
 What do we do?
 SCSA is affiliated with the Cincinnati United Southeast select soccer program.
 Check their web site for details on when tryouts are scheduled.
-Note that Select Soccer has different calendar cut-offs for its divisions.
+You are also welcome to explore other soccer programs.
+Note that Select Soccer has different cut-off birth dates for its divisions.

 My son wants to play Select Soccer and Rec Soccer.
 Sorry, league rules prevent boys from playing in both leagues in the same season.
 Have him organize pick-up games with his friends instead.

 My son wants to play for his High School team.
 High school rules don’t allow players to participate in another league while playing for their high school team.
 If he doesn’t make the high school team he is welcome to continue in the rec soccer program.
 If he does make the program, congratulations, and ask for a refund of the rec soccer fee.